civican/legisinfo/44-1/bills/S-6/bill_text.md

 ### Section 61

-  **(1)** An entity whose permit has been revoked for professional misconduct or incompetence may, any time after two years after the date of the revocation, apply in writing to the Registrar, in accordance with the by-laws, for a new permit.
+  **(1)** An entity whose permit has been revoked for professional misconduct or incompetence may, any time after two years after the date of the revocation, apply in writing to the Registrar, in accordance with the **by-laws**, for a new permit.

 ### Section 68